Burning in Williams County

 Red Flag Warnings are issued by the National Weather Service.
 A Red Flag Warning can be in effect even if the Fire Danger Rating is LOW or MODERATE.

-A Fire Emergency and Automatic Burn Ban is in effect from April 5, 2022, through December 1, 2022, whenever the ND Fire Danger Index is in the VERY HIGH, or EXTREME status and/or a Red Flag Warning has been issued for Williams County.
+A Fire Emergency and Automatic Burn Restriction is in effect from February 6, 2024, through December 31, 2024, whenever the ND Fire Danger Index is in the VERY HIGH, or EXTREME status and/or a Red Flag Warning has been issued for Williams County.
 Check the Burning in Williams County webpage for the Fire Danger Rating and Red Flag Warning status.
 Always check BEFORE you burn!

 What is included in the ban?

-The ban includes the the ignition of fireworks, garbage burning, campfires, burning of farm or crop land, and unnecessary off-road motorized travel.
+The restriction includes the ignition of fireworks, garbage burning, campfires, burning of farm or crop land, and unnecessary off-road motorized travel.
 Burning will be allowed with a Low, Moderate, or High Fire Danger Rating or upon approval of the local fire response authority having jurisdiction over the designated area.

 What is not included in the ban?